 The passing score for the PQE portion is 75% or higher, and your score is valid for 18 months.
 If you do not pass, you may take the PQE once every six months.

 Your score determines your rank on the eligible list and what happens next.
 The City can only consider candidates in order of their score on the list.
 The highest scoring candidates will be scheduled for additional testing.
 The lowest scoring candidates will not be considered further.
 If your score is in the middle, you may be scheduled for some further testing, but there is no guarantee that you will ultimately be successful.

 The number of candidates needed (and what score is high enough to be called for further processing) depends on two major factors -- the number of appointments expected and the number of applicants.
 These numbers can change dramatically over time, with new applicants testing every week, making it impossible to exactly predict what will happen to you.
 Continuing assessment of these external factors is done to determine what scores will be needed to fill expected Academy classes.

-If you have one of the very highest scores, you can expect to be scheduled to download the Personal History Statement ( PHS) and it will be reviewed by the Personnel Dept at (213)473-9060 when scheduled.
-If you have one of the lowest passing scores, you will not hear further from the City, but you may recompete (see below) to try to improve your score.
+If you have one of the very highest scores, you can expect to be scheduled to download the Personal History Statement (PHS) and it will be reviewed by the Personnel Dept. at (213)473-9060 when scheduled.
+If you have one of the lowest passing scores, you will not hear further from the City.
 If you are in the middle ranges, you will be notified by mail if further processing is available to candidates with your score.
 It is your responsibility to make sure your contact information is up to date.
-Call (213) 473-9060 ( City of Los Angeles Personnel Dept) to be change your address or other contact information.
+Call (213) 473-9060 (City of Los Angeles Personnel Dept.) to be change your address or other contact information.

 Plain talk about this test part: